 Because this is such a common setup, I've heard of managers at multiple companies who try to retain people who are harmless but ineffective to try to work around this problem.
 If you were to ask someone, abstractly, if the company wants to hire and retain people who are ineffective, I suspect they'd tell you no. But insofar as a company can be said to want anything, it wants what it incentivizes.

-Thanks to Leah Hanson, Heath Borders, Lifan Zeng, Justin Findlay, Kevin Burke, @chordowl, Peter Alexander, Niels Olson, Kris Shamloo, and Solomon Boulos for comments/corrections/discussion
+Thanks to Leah Hanson, Heath Borders, Lifan Zeng, Justin Findlay, Kevin Burke, @chordowl, Peter Alexander, Niels Olson, Kris Shamloo, Chip Thien, and Solomon Boulos for comments/corrections/discussion

 Real is in quotes because I've passed a number of interviews for reasons outside of the interview process.
 Maybe I had a very strong internal recommendation that could override my interview performance, maybe someone read my blog and assumed that I can do reasonable work based on my writing, maybe someone got a backchannel reference from a former co-worker of mine, or maybe someone read some of my open source code and judged me on that instead of a whiteboard coding question (and as far as I know, that last one has only happened once or twice).
 I'll usually ask why I got a job offer in cases where I pretty clearly failed the technical interview, so I have a collection of these reasons from folks.